openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 When the Verifier is sending a Request Object as defined in [@!RFC9101], the `aud` Claim value depends on whether the recipient of the request can be identified by the Verifier or not:

-- the `aud` Claim MUST equal to the `issuer` Claim value when Dynamic Discovery is performed.
+- the `aud` Claim MUST equal to the `issuer` Claim value, when Dynamic Discovery is performed.
 - the `aud` Claim MUST be "https://self-issued.me/v2", when Static Discovery metadata is used.

 Note: "https://self-issued.me/v2" is a symbolic string and can be used as an `aud` Claim value even when this specification is used standalone, without SIOPv2.

-## Client Metadata Management {#client_metadata_management}
+## Verifier metadata Management {#client_metadata_management}

 The `client_id_scheme` enables deployments of this specification to use different mechanisms to obtain and validate metadata of the Verifier beyond the scope of [@!RFC6749].
+The term `client_id_scheme` is used since the Verifier is acting as an OAuth 2.0 Client.

 This specification defines the following values for the `client_id_scheme` parameter, followed by the examples where applicable:

 * `pre-registered`: This value represents the [@!RFC6749] default behavior, i.e., the Client Identifier needs to be known to the Wallet in advance of the Authorization Request.
-The Verifier's metadata is obtained using [@!RFC7591] or through out-of-band mechanisms.
+The Verifier metadata is obtained using [@!RFC7591] or through out-of-band mechanisms.

 * `redirect_uri`: This value indicates that the Verifier's redirect URI is also the value of the Client Identifier.
-In this case, the Authorization Request MUST NOT be signed, the Verifier MAY omit the `redirect_uri` Authorization Request parameter, and all Client metadata parameters MUST be passed using the `client_metadata` or `client_metadata_uri` parameter defined in (#vp_token_request).
+In this case, the Authorization Request MUST NOT be signed, the Verifier MAY omit the `redirect_uri` Authorization Request parameter, and all Verifier metadata parameters MUST be passed using the `client_metadata` or `client_metadata_uri` parameter defined in (#vp_token_request).

 The following is a non-normative example of a request when `client_id` equals `redirect_uri`.